 Resumption of Domestic and International Flights

 Kenya has instituted several measures aimed at slowly reopening up some sectors of the economy especially the travel and tourism sectors.
 Domestic air travel resumed on 15th July 2020 under Ministry of Health and Transport guidelines.
 International flights resumed on 1st August 2020.

-Click here to read on the communique on the resumption of travel and to see the countries whose travellers will not be quarantined on arrival in Kenya.
+Click here to see the countries whose travellers will not be quarantined on arrival in Kenya.

 We'll keep updating this page as more countries are added.

 Accross the border, Rwanda reopened its international borders and tourism activities, including primate trekking, in line with enhanced Covid-19 prevention measures.

 Tourism Safety & Hygiene Protocols

 Kenya’s tourism sector has developed tourism and hospitality protocols on health and safety to mitigate the effects of the disruptions caused by the corona virus disease.
 Actors in the tourism sector have therefore, through adoption of these protocols, taken responsibility of ensuring that destination Kenya is safe for tourists and those working in the sector.

 These protocols will be implemented by Tours and Travel Operators, tourist transportation services, adventure sports tourism, events and entertainment, meetings and convention/exhibition centers, Amusement parks and tourism attractions sites.
 You can read more about these protocols here.